GiGurra/snail/README.md

 }
 ```

+## Performance Goal

+I want to be able to program against a request-response interface, with normally sized requests and responses, while
+still achieving throughput/bandwidth in GBit/s in the same order of magnitude of loopback network interface as I would
+if using pure network performance tools such as `iperf3` (Which btw, achieved around 130 GBit/s on my linux machine).
+That is the goal of this library - whether we've reached it or not I'll leave up to you to decide.

 ## High level design/solution?

 How can this be addressed?
 Have you ever played a game such as Transport Tycoon?
 In that game you try to build a